-The Department of Industry, Science, Energy and Resources (the department) is responsible for administering this grant opportunity on behalf of the Department of Defence.
+The Department of Industry, Science, Energy and Resources (we/the department) is responsible for administering this grant opportunity on behalf of the Australian Space Agency.
+We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.

 We have defined key terms used in these guidelines in the glossary at section 14.